bhanubokkasam/devops-interview-questions/README.md

 * **<a href= "https://github.com/bhanubokkasam/devops-interview-questions/tree/main/Monitoring-and-Observability#monitoring-and-observability">Monitoring-and-Observability</a>**: Logging, Metrics, and Tracing.
 * **<a href= "https://github.com/bhanubokkasam/devops-interview-questions/tree/main/Security#security-devsecops">Security</a>**: DevSecOps principles and practices.
 * **<a href= "https://github.com/bhanubokkasam/devops-interview-questions/tree/main/Cloud-Platforms#cloud-platforms">Cloud-Platforms</a>**: AWS, Azure, and GCP in a DevOps context.

+For more weekly insights on DevOps, subscribe to my newsletter: https://tinyurl.com/decodeops-newsletter